Carpet Color Crocking (Dye Transfer)

 Summary

-Color crocking, also referred to as dye transfer, is an appearance-related condition in which color transfers from carpet fibers to other materials through rubbing or contact.
+Carpet color crocking, also known as dye transfer, is an appearance-related condition in which color transfers from carpet fibers onto another material through rubbing, contact, or friction.
 The condition occurs when dye is not fully fixed within the fiber structure or when loosely attached colorant remains near the fiber surface.
-Transfer may occur under dry conditions and is often increased by moisture, pressure, or friction.
-Crocking reflects dye attachment behavior and does not indicate fiber wear, backing failure, seam separation, installation performance issues, or structural breakdown.
+Transfer may occur under dry conditions but is often more noticeable when moisture, pressure, or repeated contact are present.
+Crocking is a colorfastness-related condition and should not be confused with dye bleeding, staining, fading, fiber wear, backing failure, seam separation, or installation-related issues.
 See also Dye Bleeding / Color Migration, Appearance Retention, and Carpet Problems for broader context.

 Please subscribe to see all content